The Bankrate promise

-- Exaggerated income: Income is one area that’s commonly misrepresented, with applicants inflating their annual income in order to qualify for a loan or to get a higher loan or better rate.
+- Exaggerated income: Income is one area that’s commonly misrepresented, with applicants inflating their annual income to qualify for a loan or to get a higher loan or better rate.

-- Not reporting debt: In addition to your income, lenders need to know how much debt you have so they can determine whether the burden of an additional loan is reasonable or not.
+- Not reporting debt: In addition to your income, lenders need to know how much debt you have so they can determine whether an additional loan’s burden is reasonable.

-- False employment: Applicants may claim to have one or multiple false jobs in order to make themselves appear more financially stable than they really are.
+- False employment: Applicants may claim to have one or multiple false jobs to make themselves appear more financially stable than they are.

-- Inaccurate residency: One requirement of most loans is proof of U.S. citizenship or residency, and some applicants who are unable to meet this requirement may still try to claim residency anyway.
+- Inaccurate residency: Most loans require proof of U.S. citizenship or residency, and some applicants who do not meet this requirement may still try to claim residency anyway.

 - Misrepresented purpose: There are often requirements regarding how a loan may be used.
 For example, you cannot use a student loan to pay for a new car.

-- Undervaluing assets: In order to qualify for a lower rate, some borrowers may not report all of their assets.
+- Undervaluing assets: To qualify for a lower rate, some borrowers may not report all of their assets.

 Any of these lies and more are subject to penalty by law.